Synthetic/TouchOpenGL/README.markdown

 ### Automatic Reference Counting (ARC)

 The source code in this repository uses Automatic Reference Counting.
 Older, non-ARC source code may exist in a "feature/nonARC" maintenance branch.

+### Roadmap

+* Update Mac OS X code to use 3.2 profile, this will mean updating shaders to use GLSL 150.
+* Use GLKit for texture loading and math.
+* All 'assets' should be attached to a context.